p0358/black_market_edition/README.md

 * enable in-game console accessible with `\`` key (enriched with output from Squirrel's print and svc_Print netmessages)
 * execute Squirrel code with `script_client` and `script_ui` console commands
 * when you're a party leader, change default in-game option for leaving from "Leave with Party" to "Leave Solo", to prevent accidentally pulling out your teammates with you when you want to leave alone
+* see raw mouse sensivity value in mouse/keyboard settings

 ### Known bugs